Damping of strong GHz waves near magnetars and the origin of fast radio bursts: Transition to the kinetic regime

 If the wave had only one oscillation, with a single shock, it would heat the plasma up to $\e\sim\zeta^{-1}$ at the peak of the shock strength.
 Then, the MHD condition $\omL\simgt 4 \omega$ would be similar to $j/enc<1$ derived above.
 In a wave train with many shocks, the plasma is heated to $\e\gg \zeta^{-1}$.
-Therefore, the condition $\omL \simgt 4\omega$ examined in \Sect~\ref{de-mag} becomes more demanding than $j/enc<1$.
+Therefore, the condition $\omL \simgt 4\omega$ examined in \Sect~\ref{de-mag} becomes more demanding than $j/enc<1$, i.e. MHD applicability is limited by de-magnetization of heated particles rather than by charge starvation.